Jo44/ffxiv-gametime/README.md

 The 'Macro' feature automates execution of in-game macros for easier crafting process

 /!\ Executable files must be run as administrator /!\
-/!\ User interface is in french /!\
+/!\ Language available : French only /!\

 # Download